Oxsomi/core3/docs/graphics_api.md

 _gotoIfError(clean, GraphicsDeviceRef_createSampler(device, nearestSampler, samplerName, &nearest));
 ```

+If the sampler is used on the GPU, it should be passed as a transition; stage is unused so can be safely ignored.
+The most important part here is that the transition keeps the Sampler alive while the command list is in flight.
+The graphics implementation is also allowed to manage eviction behind the scenes if it is determined that the resource has not been in flight for too long and it might be hogging space.

 ### Properties

 - device: ref to the device that owns it.
 - samplerLocation: resource index into the bindless array that specifies where the sampler is located.
 It does contain additional info in the upper 12 bits, so only the low 20 bits store the index (samplerUniform(resourceId) and sampler(resourceId) can be used to do this automatically).
+Note: samplerId 0 is reserved because EDescriptorType_Sampler is 0, which means that id 0 is resource location 0.
+0 is the default initialization value, so that's automatically reserved by the device to avoid any future issues.
 - info: used to create the sampler and stores information about the sampler.
   - filter: determining how the sampler filters the input image.
 A bitset of three properties: Mag, Min and Mip.
 If the respective bit is true it represents linear filtering rather than nearest filtering.
 This means there's 7 combinations ranging from nearest min/mag/mip all the way to linear min/mag/mip.
   - addressU, addressV, addressW: determining how out of bounds access for each texture is treated: Repeat, MirrorRepeat, ClampToEdge, ClampToBorder.
 ClampToBorder uses the borderColor to be filtered.